qwertytam/hermitcity/README.md

 ## Installation
 Clone the repo and go.

+For Windows, easiest to use a `conda` environment given use of various packages relying on `GDAL` and `scipy`.

-Suggest using a virtual environment.
-Set up using:
+Suggest using a virtual environment; e.g. for Linux set up using:
 ```
 >> virtualenv hermitcity
 >> source hermitcity/bin/activate